-When software is licensed for a specified term or on a subscription basis, fees for support and maintenance are generally bundled with the license fee over the entire term of the contract.
-In these cases, we do not have VSOE of the fair value for support and maintenance.
-Revenues related to term license fees and subscription basis are recognized ratably over the contract term beginning on the date the customer has access to the software license key and continuing through the end of the contract term.
+When software is licensed for a specified term or on a subscription basis, fees for maintenance and support are generally bundled with the license fee over the entire term of the contract.
+In these cases, we do not have VSOE of the fair value for maintenance and support.
+Revenues related to term and subscription license fees are recognized ratably over the contract term beginning on the date the customer has access to the software license key and continuing through the end of the contract term.